DMW2151/expert-garbanzo/readme.md

 )
 ```

-Using the Redis CLI, this would be equivalent to
+Using the Redis CLI, this would be equivalent to:

 ```bash
 127.0.0.1:6379>  XADD events * jid journeyhashID lat 60 lng 25 time 1620533624765 speed 10 acc 0.1 dl "00:00"